dominikflorjan/config/README.md

 ## Shell

-Using fish shell in urxvt with tide or [hydro](https://github.com/jorgebucaran/hydro)
+Using fish shell in urxvt with [tide](https://github.com/IlanCosman/tide) or [hydro](https://github.com/jorgebucaran/hydro) prompt

+Fish 3.2.0 is a must

 ## Vim